 - White Balance

 - Bracket

-- Flash Output Settings

 - File Format Settings

 - Manual Focus

-- AFLock
+- AF Lock

-- For the correlation between aperture value and shutter speed, see page 70.

 Tv Setting the Shutter Speed

 When you set the shutter speed in the shutter speed-priority AE mode, the camera automatically selects an aperture value to match the brightness.
 Faster shutter speeds allow you to catch an instantaneous image of a moving subject while slower speeds create a flowing effect and allow you to shoot without a flash in dark areas.